Skip to content

 Groundwater Advisory: In November 2018, DEC issued a Contaminated Groundwater Advisory to all property owners within the North Pole piped water expansion area where many private water wells contain sulfolane and/or per- and polyfluoroalkyl substances, known as PFAS.

 The advisory assists residents in avoiding unintentional contact with, or spreading of, the chemicals present in well water.
-DEC advises against using untreated, contaminated well water that may cause the spread of pollution.
-Bringing impacted well water to the surface may expose people or wildlife to the chemicals and/or allow the chemicals to spread onto other properties, sloughs, or ponds.
+DEC advises against using untreated, contaminated well water for all use, including but not limited to drinking, cooking, bathing, or household uses, as well as gardening, lawn watering, car and equipment washing and other outdoor uses.
+Bringing contaminated well water to the surface may expose people and animals to chemicals in the water.
+Using contaminated well water may also allow chemicals in the water to spread onto other properties, sloughs, or ponds.
 In issuing this advisory, DEC is seeking the community’s assistance in minimizing the future spread of these contaminants.
 For those wishing to use well water, DEC recommends treatment to remove both sulfolane and PFAS.
 DEC is available to provide guidance on this question.

 If you are concerned you may have sulfolane or PFAS in your well water, DEC has prepared fact sheets to provide step-by-step advice for testing your water.
 DEC recommends you contact Zuzana Culakova, Chemist, DEC Contaminated Sites Program at 907-465-5346, or the Contaminated Sites Program at 907-451-2143 if you have any questions about testing.